ShMcK/WebpackAngularDemos/Part1/README.md

 #### Styles
 Webpack doesn't just load JavaScript, it can load nearly anything we might need: styles, images, fonts, etc.

-Webpack handles these different file formats using [loaders](http://webpack.github.io/docs/using-loaders.html).
+It handles these different file formats using [loaders](http://webpack.github.io/docs/using-loaders.html).
 Here's [a list of available loaders](http://webpack.github.io/docs/list-of-loaders.html).

 Let's start with the Style, CSS, and Sass loaders and install them as dev-dependencies.